Masses of Purely Top-Quark Bound States: Toponium and the Triply-Top Baryon: QCD sum rule Formalism for the full-top systems

 The quantities $G^2$ and $G^3$ denote the dimension-four and dimension-six gluon condensates, respectively, and are defined as:

 In these relations, $\alpha$, $\beta$, $\delta$ denote Lorentz indices, and $f^{ABC}$ are the structure constants of the color group $\text{SU}_c(3)$, where $A,B,C=1,\,2\,\ldots 8$.
 In this analysis, the OPE is considered up to operators of dimension-eight.
 This expansion includes nonperturbative contributions associated with QCD vacuum condensates, namely $\langle G^2 \rangle$ (dimension-four), $\langle G^3 \rangle$ (dimension-six), and $\langle G^2 \rangle^2$ (dimension-eight).
-Each term in the QCD side—containing both perturbative and nonperturbative contributions up to dimension-eight—has been derived following the comprehensive methodology presented in previous works \cite{Najjar:2024deh}, where all relevant diagrams were calculated and analyzed.
+Each term in the QCD side—containing both perturbative and nonperturbative contributions up to dimension eight—has been explicitly evaluated in the present work.
+For specific technical details related to the expansion in terms of Feynman diagrams and standard QCD sum-rule procedures, we refer the reader to Ref \cite{Najjar:2024deh}.
 The final results are expressed as Fourier integrals and can be evaluated using standard mathematical techniques \cite{Najjar:2024deh, Najjar:2024ngm}.
 As mentioned earlier, on both the QCD and hadronic sides, the $\psi_t$ and $\Omega_{ttt}$ each possess two independent Lorentz structures.
 These structures are labelled as ($g_{\mu\nu}$, $q_{\mu}q_{\nu}$) and ($g_{\mu\nu}$, $\!\not\!q g_{\mu\nu}$), respectively.
 In the present work, the structure $g_{\mu\nu}$ is chosen for the vector toponium, and the corresponding structure $\!\not\!q g_{\mu\nu}$ is selected for $\Omega_{ttt}$.
 After applying the Borel transformation and subtracting the continuum, the final QCD-side expression of the correlation function for the studied particles is given as follows: Here, the continuum threshold ($s_0$) separates the contributions of the excited and continuum states from that of the ground state.
 The spectral densities $\rho _{i}(s)$, which include only the perturbative contributions, are defined as $\rho _{i}(s)=\frac{1}{\pi}\mathrm{Im}[\Pi_{i}^{\mathrm{QCD}}]$.
 Furthermore, the functions $\Gamma_i(M^2)$, which have no imaginary parts, encompass the complete set of nonperturbative terms associated with the gluon condensates of mass dimensions four, six, and eight.
 The precise mathematical expressions for the spectral density $\rho(s)$ and the nonperturbative component $\Gamma(M^2)$, corresponding to the $\eta_t$, are provided, as examples, in the Appendix.
 By equating the representations of the correlation function on the QCD side [Eq.~(\ref{Eq:finalCor:QCD})] and the hadronic side [Eq.~(\ref{eq:CorFunBorel})], and by matching the coefficients of the corresponding Lorentz structures on both sides, the QCD sum rules for the masses of the studied states are obtained as follows:

 In the next step of the calculations, the relations corresponding to the masses of the studied states are obtained by differentiating Eq. (\ref{Eq:cor:match1}) with respect to $ -\frac1{M^2} $:

 In the following section, we present the numerical results of the QCD sum rules for the masses of the considered states, including the pseudoscalar and vector toponium, as well as the triply top baryon.